eic/east/docs/_content/installation.md

 # GEANT

 *eAST* runs on top of the latest public version of Geant4 (currently [version 10.7.p02](https://geant4.web.cern.ch/support/download)), so before building eAST you need to install Geant4.
-Please refer to [the Geant4 installation guide](https://geant4-userdoc.web.cern.ch/UsersGuides/InstallationGuide/html/index.html){:target="_blank"} and make sure you set the following options:
+The process involves using `cmake`.
+Please refer to [the Geant4 installation guide](https://geant4-userdoc.web.cern.ch/UsersGuides/InstallationGuide/html/index.html){:target="_blank"} and make sure you follow all instructions carefully.
+In particular, it is important that you use the "build" directory as recommended in the Geant4 guide.
+If an error was made when using `cmake` the safest option is to start from clean source i.e. to wipe out the Geant4 directory and recreate it from the tarball - this helps to avoid possible effects of lingering cmake artefacts.

+*In order to successfuly build eAST it is mandatory that you set the options listed below when using `cmake` to build Geant4*.
+As you can see from the table, if you start from scratch you may need to install the prerequisits first such as <em>X11, Qt5, OpenGL and Xerces-C++</em> libraries.

 <table border="1" width="60%">
 <tr>